shamitabh/MyNewRepo2/README.md

 ## **Overview**

-Recipe is project that enables shortening / assigning aliases to url making redirection more cleaner.
+Shortcode is project that enables shortening / assigning aliases to url making redirection more cleaner.
 It uses a whole API structure using Django Rest Framework to make necessary API calls.

 ### **Features**